Cut Your Bills and Stay Connected

-The 2017-2018 Milwaukee County Energy Assistance Season begins on October 1, 2017, and runs through May 15, 2018.
-During the season, eligible county residents can apply for a one-time payment to help cover a portion of their energy bills.
+The 2018-2019 Milwaukee County Energy Assistance Benefit Season runs from October 1, 2018, through May 15, 2019.
+During the each benefit season, eligible county residents can apply for a one-time payment to help cover a portion of their energy bills.
 The amount of the benefit varies depending on a number of factors, including household income and size, as well as their heating bills.
 Residents may also qualify for other benefits as well to reduce their utility costs.

 Are You Eligible?

 Find out if you are eligible to apply for the Energy Assistance Program.
 Download a document below to learn more.
 In addition to receiving Energy Assistance, you may qualify for additional benefits, such as weatherization services or emergency furnace repair.
-We're ready to help you this winter!
+We're ready to help you!

 Make an Appointment